 Final Thoughts on Fires Along the Appalachian Trail

 Overall, there are many benefits to having a fire while hiking the Appalachian Trail.
-These benefits include a vast array of things like providing warmth, cooking food, and deterring wildlife.
+These benefits include many things like providing warmth, cooking food, and deterring wildlife.

 However, there are also risks associated with fires, including starting wildfires and damaging the environment.
 For these reasons, most hikers choose not to have fires while on the trail.

-If you do choose to have a fire, make sure to take the necessary precautions to prevent any damage to the environment.
+If you choose to have a fire, take the necessary precautions to prevent any damage to the environment.

-Remember that you are representing all hikers when out and about on the trail, so please tread lightly.
+Remember that you represent all hikers when on the trail, so please tread lightly.
 Leave no trace and hike on!